Chair of the Department of Biblical and Theological Studies

 Experience Gnanakan’s passion for evangelism and strengthen your ability to empower churches in missions.
 Enroll in Liberty University School of Religion today.

 Ben Gutierrez brings his ability to develop Christian leaders to the classroom.
 He encourages students to apply biblical truths to their daily lives.
-As the author of several books and the administrative dean for undergraduate programs for Liberty University, Gutierrez is a frequent guest speaker and lecturer for churches, ministries, colleges, and schools.
+As the author of several books and the vice provost for academic administration for Liberty University, Gutierrez is a frequent guest speaker and lecturer for churches, ministries, colleges, and schools.
 Additionally, he actively works within the local church and is an expert in the Greek New Testament and pastoral ministry.

 Study with Gutierrez and strengthen your leadership skills.
 Enroll in Liberty University School of Religion today.